No to Violence Business Development booklet

-Respect UK, like MRS, works with men who have used violence and abuse, as well as experienced violence and abuse.
+Respect UK, like Men’s Referral Service, works with men who have used violence and abuse, as well as experienced violence and abuse.
 Respect provides a supportive phone line for men in the UK as well as web-based resources for both service users and professionals who work with men whose lives have been impacted by domestic or family violence.

 Seniors Rights Victoria

 Seniors Rights Victoria provides information, support, advice and education to help prevent elder abuse and safeguard the rights, dignity and independence of older people.
 Seniors Rights Victoria also provides leadership on policy and law reform and works with organisations and groups to raise awareness of elder abuse.
 If you, your client or someone you know is experiencing elder abuse, contact our free, confidential Helpline on 1300 368 821, 10am – 5pm, Monday – Friday.

 The Family Violence programs at Tangentyere offer support, referrals, resources group and individual sessions for men, women and young people impacted by Family Violence as well as secondary consult/ referral for agencies.
 The Tangentyere Family Violence Prevention Program (TFVPP) is committed to working within the integrated response to Family Violence to prevent Family Violence in our Town Camps and in the wider Alice Springs community.
 We aim to raise awareness that cultural and societal change is required to assist in moving towards a safer, healthier and stronger future for our families and community

 The Men’s Behaviour Change Network (MBCN) of NSW consists of representatives from Men’s Behaviour Change Program (MBCP) providers from across NSW who have met the Minimum Standards for Men’s Domestic Violence Behaviour Change Programs in NSW.